 For More Information on Sheriff's Sales please call: 201-795-6300 Ext: 7245 or Ext: 7235

 General questions, comments and suggestions that don't require an immediate answer, can be emailed to us at:

 Conditions of Sale

-Sale Registration begins at 1PM and ends at 2PM, the start of the Sale.
+Sale Registration begins at 1PM and ends promptly at 2PM, at the start of the Sale.
 No one is allowed on the 4th Floor BEFORE 1 PM.
-Any sales not completed by 4:30 PM, will be adjourned to the next sale date.
+Any sales not completed by 4:30 PM, may be adjourned to the next sale date.

 Each property is sold subject to restrictions of record which are unknown to the Sheriff at this time and subject to any unpaid taxes and water, sewer bills or assessments, and such state of facts as an accurate survey and physical inspection of the premises may reveal.

 The highest bidder at the sale shall be the purchaser.
 If any dispute arises as to who may be the highest bidder, the property will be resold.
 All sale discrepancies will be decided by the Sheriff’s Office.

 Successful bidders are required to post a minimum deposit of 20% of your total bid price in the form of a Certified or Cashier’s checks IMMEDIATELY after the close of the sale.
 NO CASH, CREDIT CARDS, COMPANY, AGENCY, TRUST OR PERSONAL checks will be accepted.
 Certified or Cashier’s Bank Checks cannot be older than 90 days from date of issue.

 First-time foreclosure sale property buyers will be required to pay on-the-spot the required minimum 20% deposit with certified or cashier’s bank checks at the conclusion of that particular property’s sale.